emmanuel-it67/emmanuel.github.tz/README.md

   <div class="section highlight">
     <h3>🏫 About Our School</h3>
-    <p><strong>Libermann Pre and Primary School</strong> is located in Kipawa, Dar es Salaam, Tanzania.
+    <p><strong>Libermann Pre and Primary School</strong> is located in mbezi beach kinondoni, Dar es Salaam, Tanzania.
 It was founded in 2010 to provide quality English-language education in a caring Catholic environment.
 The school was built with support from the Spiritan community and offers a safe place for children to learn and grow.</p>
   </div>

   <div class="section highlight">